Quantifying resilience for distribution system customers with SALEDI: Comparing SALEDI with alternatives

 Now we can relate CVAR to other indices.
 If the value is $ V=M/M_{\rm large}$, the normalized event CMIp, (\ref{CVARformula}) becomes

 If the value is $V=\ln (M/M_{\rm large})$, the logarithm of normalized event CMIp, (\ref{CVARformula}) becomes

-Therefore ALED, which works well as an index, is a logarithmic form of CVAR\footnote{However, ${\rm CVAR}_{\rm lnM}$ differs from ALED in the definition of the threshold $M_{\rm large}$ for large events.
-For ${\rm CVAR}_{\rm lnM}$, $M_{\rm large}$ is VAR, the value at a given quantile of normalized event CMIp, whereas for ALED, $M_{\rm large}$ is chosen at the lowest point of the linear region of the exceedance function.}.
+Therefore ALED, which works well as an index, is a logarithmic form of CVAR\footnote{However, ${\rm CVAR}_{\rm lnM}$ differs from ALED in the choice of the threshold $M_{\rm large}$ for large events.
+For ${\rm CVAR}_{\rm lnM}$, $M_{\rm large}$ is VAR, the value at a given quantile of normalized event CMIp, whereas for ALED as presented here, $M_{\rm large}$ is the lowest point of the linear region of the exceedance function.}.
 Moreover, (\ref{SALEDIfactor}) shows that

 so that one can regard SALEDI as an annual logarithmic form of CVAR that also accounts for the frequency of large events.

 If customer cost $C$ of power outage for the average customer is assumed proportional to CMIp so that $C=k M$ and the value is $V=\log_{10} C$, then (\ref{CVARformula}) becomes